Daesparz/Conundrum_7/README.md

-# Prediction of work status for people polled in the UK 2011
+# Prediction of work status for people polled in UK 2011

 ### Conundrum 7